lmee/A2UI-Android/specification/gulf_protocol.md

 All UI descriptions are transmitted from the server to the client as a stream of JSON objects, formatted as JSON Lines (JSONL).
 Each line is a separate, compact JSON object representing a single message.
 This allows the client to parse and process each part of the UI definition as it arrives, enabling progressive rendering.

 ### 1.3.
+Surfaces: Managing Multiple UI Regions

+A **Surface** is a contiguous portion of screen real estate into which a GULF UI can be rendered.
+The protocol introduces the concept of a `surfaceId` to uniquely identify and manage these areas.
+This allows a single GULF stream to control multiple, independent UI regions simultaneously.
+Each surface has a separate root component and a separate hierarchy of components.
+All surfaces share the same data model, to allow displaying the same data in different ways across multiple surfaces.

+For example, in a chat application, each AI-generated response could be rendered into a separate surface within the conversation history.
+A separate, persistent surface could be used for a side panel that displays related information.

+The `surfaceId` is used in `updateSurface` messages to direct component changes to the correct area, and the `deleteSurface` message allows for explicitly removing a surface and its contents from the UI.

+### 1.4.
 Data Flow Model

 The GULF protocol is composed of a server-to-client stream describing UI and individual events sent to the server.
 The client consumes the stream, builds the UI, and renders it.
 Communication occurs via a JSON Lines (JSONL) stream, typically transported over **Server-Sent Events (SSE)**.

 1.  **Server Stream:** The server begins sending the JSONL stream over an SSE connection.
 2.  **Client-Side Buffering:** The client receives messages and buffers them:

-    - `streamHeader`: The client validates the version.
-    - `componentUpdate`: Component definitions are stored in a `Map<String, Component>`.
+    - `updateSurface`: Component definitions are stored in a `Map<String, Component>`, organized by `surfaceId`.
+If a surface doesn't exist, it is created.
     - `dataModelUpdate`: The client's internal JSON data model is built or updated.

 3.  **Render Signal:** The server sends a `beginRendering` message with the `root` component's ID.
 This prevents a "flash of incomplete content."
 The client buffers incoming components and data but waits for this explicit signal before attempting the first render, ensuring the initial view is coherent.
 4.  **Client-Side Rendering:** The client, now in a "ready" state, starts at the `root` component.
 It recursively walks the component tree by looking up component IDs in its buffer.
 It resolves any data bindings against the data model and uses its `WidgetRegistry` to instantiate native widgets.
 5.  **User Interaction and Event Handling:** The user interacts with a rendered widget (e.g., taps a button).
-The client constructs a `ClientEvent` JSON payload, resolving any data bindings from the component's `action.context`.
-It sends this payload to a pre-configured REST API endpoint on the server via a `POST` request.
+The client constructs a `userAction` JSON payload, resolving any data bindings from the component's `action.context`.
+It sends this payload (as part of a larger client event message) to a pre-configured REST API endpoint on the server via a `POST` request.
-6.  **Dynamic Updates:** The server processes the `ClientEvent`.
-If the UI needs to change in response, the server sends new `componentUpdate` and `dataModelUpdate` messages over the original SSE stream.
+6.  **Dynamic Updates:** The server processes the `userAction`.
+If the UI needs to change in response, the server sends new `updateSurface` and `dataModelUpdate` messages over the original SSE stream.
 As these arrive, the client updates its component buffer and data model, and the UI re-renders to reflect the changes.
+The server can also send `deleteSurface` to remove a UI region.

 ```mermaid
 sequenceDiagram